Menu

 Lauren works passionately for SOSL to strengthen the organization and ensure it has abundant resources with which to respond to the community’s need.

 Ms. Cook holds a B.A. degree in Applied Communications from Point Loma Nazarene University.
-She lives with her family and dogs in Chula Vista and serves on the Board of Uplift San Diego and the East County Chamber of Commerce.
+She lives in Chula Vista and serves on the East County Chamber of Commerce.
 In her spare time, she enjoys reading, walking, and spending time with friends.

 Powered by Wild Apricot Membership Software